-- Wear comfortable shoes, especially later in the pregnancy when your feet might start swelling.
+- Wear comfy shoes for pregnancy, especially later in the pregnancy when your feet might start swelling.

 - Be aware that your center of gravity is altered during pregnancy as your body takes the time to get used to that extra weight around your belly.